jhansen934/datasciencecoursera/README.md

 # datasciencecoursera
-Added this repo to take the first calls in data science specialization on Coursera
+Added this repo to take the first class in data science specialization on Coursera